Generating Literal and Implied Subquestions to Fact-check Complex Claims: Automatic Claim Decomposition

-All models are trained on the training portion of our dataset, containing 800 claims and their subquestions.
-We evaluate generation model on the Validation-sub set which contains 50 claims.
-One of the authors manually evaluated the recall of each annotated subquestion in the generated subquestion set.

-\paragraph{Results} The results are shown in Table~\ref{tab:qg-eval}.
+\paragraph{Results} All models are trained on the training portion of our dataset and evaluated on the Validation-sub set.
+One of the authors evaluated the recall of each annotated subquestion in the generated subquestion set.
+The results are shown in Table~\ref{tab:qg-eval}.
 We observe that \textbf{most of the literal questions can be generated while only a few of the implied questions can be recovered.} Generating multiple questions as a single sequence (\textsc{qg-multiple}) is more effective than sampling multiple questions (\textsc{qg-nucleus}).
+Many questions generated from \textsc{qg-nucleus} are often slightly different but share the same semantics.
 We see that more than 70\% of the literal questions and 18\% of the implied questions can be generated by the best \textsc{qg-multiple} model.
 By examining the generated implied questions, we find that most of them belong to the \textbf{domain knowledge} category in Section~\ref{sec:decomposition-comparison}.
-A T5 model captures this domain knowledge to some extent, but there is still much room for improvement.

 Some questions could be better generated if related evidence were retrieved first, especially for questions of the \textbf{context} category (Section~\ref{sec:decomposition-comparison}).
 The \textsc{qg-multiple-justify} model can recover most of the literal questions and half of the implied questions.
-Although this is an oracle setting, it shows that when given proper information about the claim, the T5 model could achieve much better performance.
-The question left here is how we retrieve such information.
-We have more discussion about this retrieval problem in Section~\ref{sec:limitations}.
+Although this is an oracle setting, it shows that when given proper information about the claim, the T5 model can achieve much better performance.
+We discuss this retrieval step more in Section~\ref{sec:limitations}.

-\paragraph{Qualitative Analysis} While our annotated subquestion sets cover most relevant aspects of the claim, we find some generated claims are good subquestions that are missing in our annotated set, though less important.
-For example, for our introduction example shown in Figure~\ref{fig:intro}, the \textsc{qg-nucleus} model generates one question ``\emph{Is Trump responsible for the increased murder rate?}'' See Appendix~\ref{sec:qualitative-analysis-qg} for more examples of generated questions.
-Using the question generation model in collaboration with humans might be a promising direction for more comprehensive claim decomposition.
+\paragraph{Qualitative Analysis} While our annotated subquestion sets cover most relevant aspects of the claim, we find some generated questions are good subquestions that are missing in our annotated set, though less important.
+For example, for our introduction example shown in Figure~\ref{fig:intro}, the \textsc{qg-nucleus} model generates the question ``\emph{Is Trump responsible for the increased murder rate?}'' Using the question generation model in collaboration with humans might be a promising direction for more comprehensive claim decomposition.
+See Appendix~\ref{sec:qualitative-analysis-qg} for more examples.